My Hogwart’s acceptance letter must have gotten lost in the mail because I’m sadly incapable of casting spells to make dreams come true.

 It should come as no surprise that my most downloaded free worksheet is a time log.
 I’m all about helping you find your lost minutes.
 They’re hiding right in front of you, and a little sleuthing can help you use them to your advantage.

 Find your lost minutes with my Where Does My Time Go? worksheet.
+Enter your name and email below to download the free worksheet.
+Part of the Editor’s Toolkit.

 First, record your activities in half-hour increments for an entire day.
 Later, determine whether each activity is urgent + important, not urgent + important, urgent + not important, or not urgent + not important.